zachsain/phase-2-app/README.md

 - For the user to get to the gallery, they simply click the gallery button in the navbar.
 - Once the user lands on the gallery page, automatically all of Bob's wonderful works render below.
 -  The user can then peruse his works or search for a particular paintings they'd like to view.
-- If a user likes a particular painting they can make sure to click the favorite button at the bottom of the page.
+- If a user likes a particular painting they can make sure to click the favorite button at the bottom of the painting card.
 - When the user types a character in the search bar the gallery list is then filtered to only show paintings that match the characters the user typed in for their search.
 - But what if a particular painting is not in the gallery?
 - The user can then click on the add button in the navbar to go to a form that will allow them to add a new painting to the gallery.